Fractional CMO

 • Buyers wanting fractional execution rather than fractional leadership (look at retainer model elsewhere)

-• Series B-C teams needing a full marketing-function rebuild (SF-8 is the right format)
+• Series B-C teams needing a full marketing-function rebuild (Marketing Function Rebuild is the right format)

 • Operators who want monthly retainers with no strategic ownership transfer